Overview

 Monthly rotations through the subspecialties of radiology.

-Each year of the residency there are monthly rotations through the subspecialties of radiology.
-Rotations early in the training program help our residents acquire basic knowledge while subsequent rotations increase their expertise and responsibilities.
-All cases are reviewed with a faculty member and every case has the potential to be a teaching case.
+Each year of the residency program there are monthly rotations through the subspecialties of radiology.
+Rotations early in the training program help residents acquire basic knowledge.
+Subsequent rotations increase residents expertise and responsibilities.

 Graduate Medical Education Resources